barbazul/1kfa/mod_guide_gm.md

 As you're asking the players these questions, listen for how the answers signal the kind of fun the players want to have and also measure the expectations they have for the game.
-1kFA is a game where characters start off as scrappy adventures.
-If a player is telling you their character is a fire demon or a ten year old shoe-shine boy or a computer hacker, a conversation is needed to establish how that character can fit into the 1kFA rules.
+This is a game where characters start off as scrappy adventures.
+If a player is telling you their character is a fire demon or a ten year old shoe-shine boy or a computer hacker, a conversation is needed to establish how that character can fit into the rules.

 If a player's character reads as too exotic, that might be the player signaling that the fun they want to have is playing a different game.